Shar'ab as-Salam district: History

 Sharʿab was one of the most controversial regions in Yemen.
 The people of Sharʿab were known for being rebellious and troublemakers.
-Thus, the government treated the people of Sharʿab poorly and didn't provide them water facilities.
+Thus, the government treated them poorly and didn't provide them water facilities.
 It was reported that the Imam of Yemen, Ahmad Hamidaddin once said: "If Sharʿab was in the borders I would have sold it".

 The Himyarite prince of the Manakhis was killed in Wadi Nakhlah in Sharʿab region.

-After the 26 September Revolution, (1962-1970)the new rulers of Yemen decided to divide Sharʿab into two districts so it could be easily controlled.
+After the 26 September Revolution (1962-1970), the new rulers of Yemen decided to divide Sharʿab into two districts so it could be easily controlled.
 Sharʿab was divided into "East Sharʿab" with As-Salam region as its center, "West Sharʿab" with Ar-Ronah region as its center.
 The government didn't make any strategic or vital roads in Sharʿab.
 The government also created a pro-government small division in Sharʿab called al-Mikhlaf (المخلاف) that served as a barrier between Sharʿab and the city of Taiz.
 The government gave people al-Mikhlaf many jobs and weapons.

-The division of Sharʿab created a political polarization between Sharʿab as-Salam (East Sharʿab) and Sharʿab Ar Rawnah (West Sharʿab).
-Sharʿab as-Salam became leftist communist while Sharʿab Ar Rawnah was supporting the al-Islah party in Yemen which is a Yemeni Salafi party.
-A war later occurred called Harb al-Jabhah between Sharʿab as-Salam in one side and Sharʿab Ar Rawnah with the government in the other side.
+The division of Sharʿab created political polarization between Sharʿab as-Salam (East Sharʿab) and Sharʿab Ar Rawnah (West Sharʿab).
+Sharʿab as-Salam became leftist communist while Sharʿab Ar Rawnah supported the al-Islah party in Yemen which is a Yemeni Salafi party.
+A war later occurred called Harb al-Jabhah between Sharʿab as-Salam on one side and Sharʿab Ar Rawnah with the government on the other.
 The war was part of NDF Rebellion.
-Muammar Al Gathafi supported Sharʿab as-Salam and gave them land mines.
+Libyan ruler Muammar Gaddafi supported Sharʿab as-Salam and gave them landmines.
 The mines were planted in many places in Sharʿab.
-The war ended after 4 years.
-The government won and took control of Sharʿab as-Salam.
+The war ended after 4 years in a victory for the government, which took control of Sharʿab as-Salam.
 The war of Jabhah weakened the people of Sharʿab.